118th Congress

 At least, that's what Rep. Ted Lieu, D-Calif., hopes.
 He's introducing a nonbinding measure Thursday that would direct the House to take a look at artificial intelligence, a bill that was written entirely by the online AI chatbot ChatGPT.

-Former House Speaker Newt Gingrich (R-Ga.) complained that the U.S.
+Former House Speaker Newt Gingrich (R-Ga.) complained that the U.S. military didn't do enough to snatch the suspected Chinese spy balloon from the sky instead of shooting it down.

 The Friendship Foundation has received a financial boost — courtesy of Rep. Ted Lieu.